singularis-mzf/doxy_mini_tram/multi_component_liveries/README.md

 Get a painting tool (e. g. the `bike_painter` from the `bike` mod), and set all color channels to zero.
 (I. e. `#000000` 0% Alpha.)
 Paint the entity with this tool.
 You will get instructions sent via the chat.
-There you can see which livery components are available for this entity, which components are in use right now, and which “meta colors” can be used to paint individual colors.
+There you can see which livery components are available for this entity, which components are in use right now, and which “meta colors” can be used to paint individual components.

 A “meta color” is a color with the Red and Alpha channel set to zero.
 (If your tool does not have an Alpha channel, set just the Red channel to zero.)
 The Green and Blue channel are used to carry meta information.

+### Components

 Use the Green channel to select a livery component by its number.
 Leave the Blue channel at zero.